enzo-project/enzo-e/doc/source/devel/style-formatting.rst

    3. the "pre-commit" `git hook <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks>__`.
       This is one of multiple different "hooks" offered by git.
       The pre-commit software is named after this hook because it was originally designed to be used with this hook.
-      While developers are free to use the pre-commit software with the pre-commit hook, that is **NOT** (and is not discussed on this page)
+      We do **NOT** currently recommend using the pre-commit software with the pre-commit hook.

 Running the Checks Locally